btcguide/btcguide.github.io/_pages/known-issues/verify-receive-address.md

 ---
-title: Known Issues - Verifying a Receive Address
+title: Verifying a Receive Address
 ---

 ## Confirm You Control the Wallet